larissafzl/Hedgie/README.md

 The game was developed for iPhone and should be played in landscape mode.

+For a better experience, turn on the sound.

 Important: The game currently experiences minor lag in the Simulator when any button or navigation link with a sound effect is pressed.
 This lag does not occur on the iPhone or anywhere else but the Simulator, and I have not been able to find a solution for it.
 Despite being a bit slower, the experience should be the same :)

 ## Tools